 We’ve used lots of tricks and booking options over the years, some have worked and others not so much.
 So I’ve put together this guide to help other budget-conscious travellers get the most out of their money and hopefully save a few pennies along the way.
-These are all our tried and tested tips for finding budget accommodation around the world.
+These are all our tried and tested tips for finding cheap accommodation around the world.

 How to Find Free Accommodation